-- BetOnline has set the Washington Nationals as +121 underdogs to win Game 7 of the World Series at Houston’s Minute Maid Park
+- The Washington Nationals are +121 underdogs to win Game 7 of the World Series at Houston’s Minute Maid Park

-- Washington is 3-0 at Houston in the series
+- Washington is 3-0 in Houston in the series

 - The home team has yet to win a game in the 2019 World Series